Who Were the Samaritans?

 Prejudice Against Samaritans

-In the first century Samaritans were despised by Judean Jews largely for their refusal to recognize Jerusalem as the center of Jewish worship (John 4:20).
-In the Talmud the Samaritans are referred to frequently with the slur "Cuthean."
-Cutheans (Heb.
-Kutim) were among those brought by the Assyrians from their native Cuthah to Israel to populate the area of Israel left desolate by his deportation of native Israelites.
 Yeshua alluded to this prejudice when he referred to a Samaritan leper he healed as a "foreigner" (Grk. allogenēs, Luke 17:18).
 Some lexical sources define allogenēs as "of a different race" (LSJ, Mounce, NASBEC, Thayer).
 The use of "race" is an unfortunate choice because in modern times it has taken on an evolutionistic meaning with Darwin's distinction between three supposed races (Caucasoid, Mongoloid and Negroid).
+In reality there is only one race, the human race consisting of all those descended from the first couple (Acts 17:26).

-In reality there is only one race, the human race consisting of all those descended from the first couple.
 Strong's Concordance specifically defines the term as "not a Jew."
 However, BAG defines allogenes as simply "foreign."
 Danker clarifies the meaning as "of a different people group."
 The noun is derived from allos, "another, different" and genos, "line of descent, i.e., offspring, family."
 In other words Yeshua's line of descent was from the tribe of Judah and the Kingdom of Judah, whereas the Samaritan's line of descent was from any of the ten northern tribes that made up the Kingdom of Israel.
 In addition, from the regional perspective of Galileans and Judeans, the Samaritans with their distinctive theology and customs were definitely foreigners.
 (Americans have similar regional differences.)

-Because of intense prejudice Samaritans and Judean Jews generally avoided contact, as the woman of Samaria said to Yeshua, "Judeans do not share with Samaritans" (John 4:9 mine).
+Because of intense prejudice Samaritans and Judean Jews generally avoided social contact, as the woman of Samaria said to Yeshua, "Judeans do not share with Samaritans" (John 4:9 BR).
 The woman was shocked because Yeshua had asked her for a drink of water.
 What the woman really meant is that Judeans did not use vessels with Samaritans.
-This practice ostensibly stemmed from the Mishnah regulation "the daughters of the Samaritans are deemed unclean as menstruants from their cradle" (Niddah 4:1).
-Eating the bread of Samaritans was regarded as eating the flesh of pigs, but this probably refers to eating with Samaritans (Shebiith 8:10).
-However, the prohibition of sharing may refer to other restrictions.
-One Rabbinic writer expressed the non-association as avoidance of a business partnership (Megillah 28a), which is reflected in Bible versions with "have no dealings with" in John 4:9.
+This practice ostensibly stemmed from the Mishnah declaration "the daughters of the Samaritans are deemed unclean as menstruants from their cradle" (Niddah 4:1).

-The Samaritan woman placed the blame for the lack of "sharing" or "dealings" squarely on the Judeans, although there was one occasion when Samaritans did not extend a welcome to Yeshua and his disciples (Luke 9:51-53).
 God certainly imposed no such restrictions (cf. Deut 2:6).
-What should be noted is that all the pejorative comments against Samaritans and restrictions in association mentioned in the Mishnah and Talmud were written by Pharisees, so that the clarifying comment must use Ioudaioi to mean strict Pharisees or Judean Jews.
-The term cannot refer to Galilean Jews, Hellenistic Jews or other sectarian Jews who had no scruples about traveling through Samaria and engaging in commerce or other activities with Samaritans.
+What should be noted is that all the pejorative comments against Samaritans and restrictions in association mentioned in the Mishnah and Talmud were written by Pharisees, so that the clarifying comment must use Ioudaioi to mean strict Pharisees or Orthodox Jews.
+The term cannot refer to other sectarian Jews who had no scruples about traveling through Samaria and engaging in commerce or other activities with Samaritans.
 After all, the disciples went into the town to buy food (John 4:8), so the generalization of most versions is clearly inaccurate.

-In contrast to the Pharisees and other Judean Jews Yeshua showed respect for the Samaritans.
+In contrast to the Pharisees Yeshua showed respect for the Samaritans.
 He said that he came only for the lost house of Israel (Matt 10:6; 15:24) and so he ministered in Samaria (Luke 9:51-56; John 4:39-43).
 He rebuked his disciples for their hostility toward the Samaritans (Luke 9:55-56).
 Yeshua shocked a Torah expert by depicting a Samaritan as a model for obeying the second great commandment (Luke 10:30-37).
 Yeshua later healed a Samaritan leper and praised him for his gratitude (Luke 17:11-18).
 The Samaritan's actions may be contrasted with the Judean whom Yeshua healed at the pool of Bethesda and who not only did not thank Yeshua or praise God, but reported him to the Temple police as the one who told him to carry his mat (John 5:1-15).

 Conclusion